RHoMIS/rhomis-R-package/README.md

 * Test Package:    `Ctrl + Shift + T`

 Run the command `devtools::test()` in the console to run all tests. `devtools::document()` to rebuild documentation. `devtools::check()` will run a CRAN check on the package, this is the same check that is implemented on `git push` and for any pull requests.

+An anonymised sample RHoMIS dataset (in its raw form) has been included in the folder `inst/extdata`.
+A sample script demonstrating how the package can be used has been included in the folder `inst/scripts`.